Australian Law School Entrance Test

 The Australian Law Schools Entrance Test (ALSET) is an aptitude test developed and marked by the Australian Council for Educational Research (ACER).
 The purpose of ALSET is to appraise your ability to think critically about issues and understand the material given.
 The questions are based on a wide range of law-related stimulus materials.
 The ALSET is two hours duration with an additional ten minutes reading time and has seventy multiple choice questions.

 VTAC administers the ALSET admission test on behalf of Deakin University.
 ACER provides all the testing materials needed for the administration of the ALSET, accompanied by detailed instructions.
 Candidates answer the test on special answer sheets which are optically scanned and scored by machine.

 There is evidence that specific coaching for tests such as ALSET is not particularly effective in improving a candidate's score.
 This is partly because the tests are designed to assess reasoning and comprehension skills which develop over extended periods of time through a variety of experiences.
 A candidate's best preparation is to read widely and to think critically about what is read.
 There is also value in becoming familiar with the kinds of questions encountered on ALSET and with general test taking strategies.

 A good starting point in preparing for the ALSET is to work through the practice questions available in the Sample Collection of Questions booklet which is available at the ACER website.
 This booklet provides the only source of practice questions available.
 Past papers are not released.

-The ALSET is compulsory for most applicants applying for entry into any of Deakin University's undergraduate law degree programs: Arts/Law, Commerce/Law, Criminology/Law, International Studies/Law, Law (off campus), Law (on campus), Law/Science, Property and Real Estate/Law and Management/Law.
+The ALSET is compulsory for most applicants applying for entry into any of Deakin University's undergraduate law degree programs: Arts/Law, Commerce/Law, Criminology/Law, International Studies/Law, Law (cloud (online) mode), Law (campus learning), Law/Science, Property and Real Estate/Law and Management/Law.

 You are exempt from sitting the ALSET if you have: